David-c0degeek/unraid_xfs_undelete/README.md

 The script uses a configuration file (`config.sh`) to set various parameters.
 You must customize this file to match your specific Unraid setup, including:

 - Disk identifiers and device paths
-- Output directory for recovered files
+- Output directory for recovered files (very important to set this correctly)
 - Time range for file recovery
 - File types to recover
 - Password handling method (prompt or script)

-See `examples/example_config.sh` for a template and `docs/usage.md` for detailed instructions.
+See `examples/example_config.sh` for a template and `docs/usage.md` for detailed instructions on how to customize each setting, especially the output directory.

 ## Documentation